Why don’t you offer a packing and shipping service?

 Example

-OK, so I drove to AusPost to try to find a box, but they didn’t have anything the right size.
+I drove to AusPost to try to find a box, but they didn’t have anything the right size.
 Then I drove home and looked for packaging materials.
 Nothing.
-Next stop Bunnings, where I bought a box, bubble wrap, tape, etc. Because I don’t pack and ship things, I don’t keep these materials.
-Makes sense.
-All that took more than 60 minutes.
+Next stop, Bunnings, where I bought a box and some bubble wrap.
+Because I don’t pack and ship things, I don’t keep packing and shipping materials.
+All that took over 60 minutes.

-It took me 30+ minutes to carefully wrap and box the equipment, and when I did, I thought the box felt too flimsy.
-So, it was back to Bunnings for another box to double box it, and another 30+ minutes.
-By now, AusPost was closed, so I had to wait until the next day to take the box to AusPost, post it, and go home.
-Minimum of another 30 minutes.
+It took me 30+ minutes to carefully wrap and box up the equipment, but to me, the box felt flimsy, so it was back to Bunnings for another box so I could double-box it, and another 30+ minutes and some more packing time, on a hot Perth day.
+By now, AusPost was closed, and my dehydration headache was fully formed.
+I had to wait until the next morning to take the box to AusPost, another 30+ minutes round trip.

 False Economy

-So, the total cost for shipping with AusPost, plus insurance, was $97 vs $231 for custom packing, shipping and insurance via Pack & Send.
-You’re thinking: Mike, that’s great, you ‘saved’ the customer $134!
-Well, yeah, if the equipment packed and drove itself, maybe, but it doesn’t, does it!
+The total cost for shipping and insurance with AusPost was $97 vs $231 for packing, shipping and insurance via Pack & Send.
+You’re thinking: Mike, Mike, that’s great, you ‘saved’ the customer $53, or $134, depending on how you look at it!
+Well, maybe, if the equipment packed and drove itself, but it doesn’t, does it!

-Here’s the real equation: my costs were $20 for materials, $10 for fuel and 150 minutes of billable time, making $405, call it $400.
-The bottom line: saving the customer $134 cost me $400.
-No money was saved here at all and if I billed the customer for my time, per standard business practice, it is actually much more expensive to do things ‘the cheap way’.
+Here’s the real equation: my costs were $15 for materials, $10 for fuel and a conservative 150+ minutes of billable time, coming to $400.
+The bottom line: saving the customer $134, or $53, cost me $400.
+No money was saved here; it was much more expensive doing things this way, and I paid for most of it, which is ridiculous!

-This is exactly what I tell people about using ‘cheap’ repairers too, BTW!
+This is what I tell people about using ‘cheap’ repairers too, BTW.
+It’s always the same.

 Time & Motion

-I can’t incur a large loss on a one-off sale with small margins when shipping is a customer cost and has nothing whatsoever to do with me.
-I’m not responsible for shipping costs, and whilst I wish packing and shipping were cheaper, it is what it is, and we simply have to work with that.
+I can’t afford losses like this on one-off sales when shipping is a customer cost.
+I’m not responsible for shipping costs, and whilst I wish they were cheaper, it is what it is, and we simply have to work with that.

 Lessons

-Strangely, I’m glad that this happened as it reminded me why I stopped doing this years ago.
-So the next time you are wondering if we offer a packing service or Australia Post shipping, you’ll know why the answers to those questions are generally no.
+Strangely, this probably needed to happen to remind me of precisely why I don’t do this.
+I’m more annoyed at myself because, really, this was my fault, despite the good intention.
+So, the next time you’re wondering if we offer a packing service or use Australia Post, you’ll know why the answer to those questions is no.

 Discover more from LiQUiD AUDiO